Esca-MMC/FarmTypeManager/readme.md

 ## Commands
 This mod adds the following commands to SMAPI's console.

 These commands require the Console Commands mod, which is installed automatically by SMAPI.
-They can also be disabled in Farm Type Manager's **config.json** file if desired.
+They can also be disabled in FTM's **config.json** file if desired.
 See [Mod Settings](#mod-settings).

 ### whereami